 We expect many of our courses to be very popular so it’s a good idea to get your name down early to be sure of a place.
 Here’s how:

-complete the booking form opposite and return it together with your cheque and a stamped self addressed envelope to:Derbyshire Eco Centre
+Complete the booking form opposite and return it together with your cheque (made payable to Derbyshire County Council) to:Derbyshire Eco Centre

 Course fees are displayed in 3 bands: A, B and C. These are inclusive of tuition and administration fees, and essential course materials.
 There may be other costs such as additional materials and books payable during the course.

 For courses that result in a qualification there will be additional fees to pay to cover the cost of registration and/or examinations and tests.
 Our staff will be able to advise you about these.
 Learners will be expected to pay examination or test fees at the beginning of their course.

 To find out more details about fee concessions, and the income-based benefits that entitle you to the Band C fee, please call the Eco Centre on 01629 533038 or take a look on the Derbyshire Adult Community Education Service course fees page here

 If you are a new student to us you will need to bring two forms of identification with you on the day – passport, driving licence, utility bill, National Insurance card or Gold Card for instance.